Church for Ottoman Sultans – Hagia Eirene

 Apse and Iconoclastic Cross

-That’s exactly why they didn’t decorate Hagia Eirene the way they did with Hagia Sophia.
-You can’t see images of Christ and Virgin, but you can see the True Cross instead.
+That is exactly why the didn’t decorate Hagia Eirene the way they decorated Hagia Sophia.
+You won’t see images of Christ or the Virgin, but you will see the symbol of the True Cross instead.

 Apse in the Church for Ottoman sultans